 If you haven’t checked out his website before, I’d recommend that you start with this post.
 It’s amazing.

-So here’s Stephen’s top 3 mistakes that he sees SLPs making when it comes to stuttering:
+So here are the top 3 mistakes that SLP Stephen sees SLPs making when it comes to stuttering:

-1. Not buying my Ultimate How to Treat Stuttering Package. (just kiddingggg;))
+1. Not buying the SLP Stephen Ultimate How to Treat Stuttering Package. (just kiddingggg;))

 That continued for the whole program.
 Every time we’d learn a new technique, we’d have to use it IN FRONT OF OTHER PEOPLE.
 That day.
 That hour.
 It made it a lot less scary, gave me more confidence, and trained my brain how to juggle all the chainsaws at once thinking of what I wanted to say and how to say it using my fluency techniques.
 Generalizing in front of other people (most familiar first!) has GOT to be a consideration of speech therapy for stuttering starting on day 1.
 If it’s there on day 1, it’ll be easier on every day after that.

 Now, that could just be my personality, and I’d never attempt to speak for the entire stuttering community, but in my estimation and practice, I always teach at least one technique that is something physical the client can do to reduce their stuttering.
 Only after I’ve armed them with physical tools they can use to I weave in self-advertising and pseudostuttering.
 You see, stuttering’s not “fun.”
 Telling others you stutter isn’t “fun.”
 Making a client go through that grueling experience before you’ve even hinted at the techniques that could help them to stutter less in front of other people is a disservice.

 We all know we should treat the ABC’s of stuttering, the affective (or emotional), behavioral (or speech), and cognitive (or thought) facets of stuttering.
 But sometimes I see SLPs treating JUST feelings about fluency without actually teaching fluency!
 Other times, I see drill-and-kill on fluency techniques with no feelings work.
 When we say we have to treat all facets of the disorder, that doesn’t mean we just get to treat the facet we’re most comfortable with.
 Speech therapy for stuttering includes treating them ALL, hopefully every session.